Frequently Asked Questions

 - Did any of the Mouseketeers or serial actors commit suicide? - One male Mouseketeer, despondent over the loss of a child, committed suicide.

 - Are any of the Mouseketeers or serial actors veterans? - Yes, though some served short enlistments in special units.
-Those with military experience include Tommy Cole and Tim Considine (USAF), Johnny Crawford and Don Grady (US Army), Dirk Metzger and Steve Stevens (USMC), Don Underhill (USN), and Jonathan Bailey (RAF).
+Those with military experience include Tommy Cole and Tim Considine (USAF), Johnny Crawford, Larry Larsen, Don Grady and Tim Hartnagel (US Army), Dirk Metzger and Steve Stevens (USMC), Don Underhill (USN), and Jonathan Bailey (RAF).
 Among the ladies Doreen Tracey and Sherry Alberoni merit honorable mention for their USO service in Viet Nam and stateside.

 - How can I contact my favorite Mouseketeer and/or serial actor? - See the Contact page.